 Chris L. Keller

-This includes diving into documents and datasets to find trends.
-It means placing news events into proper context.
-It requires tools that make gathering information and surfacing stories more efficient.
+I am adept at understanding complex information and distilling it for the average reader.
+If you'll permit the metaphor, I consider the entire iceberg and determine what to convey to the audience.
 See, I enjoy breaking down barriers that prevent access to data.
 I find satisfaction in documenting a process or a workflow to help others work smarter in the future.

-I've worked in a variety of roles in various newsrooms since 2002, including as a graphics journalist with the Los Angeles Times' 2020 election team and at KPCC where my work on officer-involved shootings and California wildfires earned multiple awards.
+Based in the Southwest, I've worked in a variety of roles in various newsrooms since 2002, including managing editor of Albuquerque Business First; a graphics journalist with the Los Angeles Times and as Data Editor at KPCC where my work on officer-involved shootings and California wildfires earned multiple awards.

 Here is my current resume.